elixir-europe/rdmkit/pages/your_domain/machine_learning.md

 - Evaluation: How can FAIR models be transparently evaluated?
 What role does documentation of performance metrics, validation procedures, and evaluation results play in providing users with an understanding of a model’s capabilities and limitations?

 ### Solutions
-Applying the FAIR principles in ML is the focal point of initiatives such as the ELIXIR {% tool "dome" %} {% cite Walsh2021 %} recommendations and the ML Focus Group.
+Applying the FAIR principles in ML is the focal point of initiatives such as the ELIXIR {% tool "dome" %} {% cite Walsh2021 %} recommendations and the [ELIXIR ML Focus Group](https://elixir-europe.org/focus-groups/machine-learning).
 The following solutions apply to the above-mentioned considerations at a high level:
 - Use community-backed and standardised metadata that includes details about the model's authors, creation date, model type, training data, intended tasks, and performance metrics (such as {% tool "bioimage" %}, {% tool "schema" %}, {% tool "dome" %}, and {% tool "onnx" %}).
 - Assign a unique and persistent identifier to each model.
 This identifier should be linked to the model's metadata to improve searchability.
 - Ensure that models are open-sourced and shared on public platforms (e.g. {% tool "github" %}  or {% tool "huggingface" %}) to improve accessibility.
 - Specify the terms of use in the licensing information, or link to standard licenses.
 This must include what users are allowed to do with the model.
-The most commonly used license on {% tool "github" %} is the {% tool "mit-license" %}, other options can be explored here.
+The most commonly used license on {% tool "github" %} is the {% tool "mit-license" %}, other options can be explored [here](https://choosealicense.com/).
 - Implement Application Programming Interfaces (APIs) to allow easy interaction with the model.
 - Use standardised formats for sharing models, making them compatible with different platforms and languages ({% tool "onnx" %} for neural networks, for example).
 - Provide clear documentation about the model's requirements, design, usage, and output formats.
 This will ensure the model can interact with other systems more easily.